Near-Optimal Distributed Implementations of Dynamic Algorithms for Symmetry-Breaking Problems: Maximal Independent Set

-We start our algorithm by splitting the vertices in the graph into two partitions: \emph{\hd} and \emph{\ld} vertices, denoted by $\vhd$ and $\vld$, respectively.
+\paragraph{High-Degree and Low-Degree Vertices} Our algorithm ensures that all vertices in the input graph are always partitioned into \emph{\hd} and \emph{\ld} vertices, denoted by $\vhd$ and $\vld$, respectively.
 We first provide an intuitive definition of these two concepts and then provide the formal definition as it relates to our algorithm.

-\paragraph{Intuitive definition based on~\cite{GuptaK18}} In the sequential algorithm of~\cite{GuptaK18}, each vertex $v \in V$ that has degree $d_v > m^{2/3}$ in $G$ (where $m$ is the current number of edges in the graph) is defined as a \hd vertex; otherwise, it is defined as a \ld vertex.
-Since in the centralized setting, all vertices have access to the current number of edges in the graph, such a definition suffices for this setting. \\\\ However, in the distributed setting, a vertex does not know the current number of edges in the graph, as described in~\cref{c2}; thus, we define the formal definition of \hd and \ld differently in the distributed model.
+\paragraph{Intuitive definition based on~\cite{GuptaK18}} In the sequential algorithm of~\cite{GuptaK18}, each vertex $v \in V$ that has degree $deg(v) > m^{2/3}$ in $G$ (where $m$ is the current number of edges in the graph) is labeled as a \hd vertex; otherwise, it is labeled as a \ld vertex.
+Since, in the centralized setting, the algorithm has access to the current number of edges in the graph, such a definition suffices for this setting.

-\paragraph{Formal definition in the distributed setting} We define the definitions in terms of $\mmax$ in this section and update it according to $\mavg$ in \cref{sec:m-avg}.
+However, in the distributed setting, a vertex does not know the current number of edges in the graph, as described in~\cref{c2}.
+Thus, we must perform the partition differently in the distributed model.

-Each vertex $v$ stores a counter $d'_v$ indicating the degree it thinks is the \emph{movement bound} for moving from $\vld$ to $\vhd$ or vice versa.
-If a vertex $v$ has degree $d_v > d'_v$ then it considers itself \hd, otherwise, it considers itself \ld.
-We initialize all $d'_v$ values to be $d'_v = 2$ for all $v \in V$ in the beginning when $d_v = 0$ and the graph is empty.
-We describe how to update $d'_v$ in~\cref{sec:high-degree}.
+\paragraph{High-degree/\ld partitioning in the distributed setting} We provide the partitioning algorithm in terms of $\mmax$ in this section and update it accordingly for $\mavg$ in \cref{sec:m-avg}.

-Intuitively, we show that $d'_v$ should approximate $\mmax^{2/3}$ where $\mmax$ in our first setting is the \emph{maximum} number of edges to exist in the graph after any update.
-In our second setting, where $\mavg$ is the \emph{average} number of edges in the graph over all the updates, $d'_v$ will not always approximate $\mavg^{2/3}$ and therefore we will have to use the timestamp of the current update (see \cref{sec:m-avg} for more details).
+Each vertex $v$ stores a counter $deg'(v)$ indicating the degree it thinks is the \emph{movement bound} for moving from $\vld$ to $\vhd$ or vice versa.
+If a vertex $v$ has degree $deg(v) > deg'(v)$ then it labels itself \hd; otherwise, it labels itself \ld.
+We initialize all $deg'(v)$ values to be $deg'(v) = 2$ for all $v \in V$ in the beginning when $deg(v) = 0$ and the graph is empty.
+We describe how to update $deg'(v)$ in~\cref{sec:high-degree}.
+Intuitively, we show that $deg'(v)$ approximates $\mmax^{2/3}$.
+When we consider $\mavg$ in~\cref{sec:m-avg}, $deg'(v)$ will not always approximate $\mavg^{2/3}$ and therefore we instead use the timestamp of the current update to determine when we need to update a vertex's degree designation (see \cref{sec:m-avg} for more details).

 Let $G_H = (V_H, E_H)$ be the subgraph induced by the \hd vertices in $G$ and $G_L = (V_L, E_L)$ be the subgraph induced by the \ld vertices in $G$.
 In our distributed setting $G_H$ and $G_L$ are composed of vertices which currently (in the present round) consider themselves to be \hd and \ld, respectively.